What is blackout poetry? How can you use it?

-Your students will love playing with language, word choice, imagery, mood, and theme as they create blackout poetry!
+Your students will love playing with language, word choice, imagery, mood, and theme as they create blackout poems!

-Before even getting started, it can be helpful for students to see examples of different ways they can create blackout poem.
+Before even getting started, it can be helpful for students to see blackout poetry examples in order to see different ways they can create their own poems.

 You can share these images with them to give them ideas.